NOTICEBuilt on public records from USASpending.gov and SAM.gov. Not affiliated with any government agency.

 • You've looked at a federal contract opportunity in the last few months

-• You can describe at least one past cleaning contract (federal, state, or commercial)
+• You can describe at least one past service contract (federal, state, or commercial)

 • You're willing to share honest feedback within 30 days of getting access